wssimms/gssquared/README.md

 * SDL3 downloaded and built from the SDL web site.
 * SDL_image downloaded and built from the SDL web site.
 * git
+* You need the following libraries installed:
+    * libasound2-dev
+    * libpulse-dev
+    * libudev-dev

 ```
 git clone https://github.com/jawaidbazyar2/gssquared.git